Can an Inflatable Bag Scoop a House‑Sized Asteroid into Near‑Earth Space?

 • TransAstra (company materials and New Moon proposal)

-• NASA (ISS hardware tests, OSIRIS‑REx mission)
+• NASA (ISS hardware tests)

 • Jet Propulsion Laboratory (spacecraft assembly and test facilities)